Conferences

 • Day 3

-Optional info sessions on three EFC funder collaboratives
+Breakfast (and optional info sessions on three EFC funder collaboratives)

 Lunch and Local Field Trips